NicoloMoretti/barracks/docs/scripting-guide.md

 > [!TIP]
 > Rules split automatically if too long.

+> [!TIP]
+> Once you start seeing real 'Barracks' code in the documentation, you can easily copy it and try it yourself, if you have Barracks set up.

 ## Getting started

 Just like a .per file, a .brk (barracks file extension) is read top to bottom every 1/3 of a second, a .per file is mostly made of sequential defrules.